hexa-org/policy-orchestrator/README.md

 **hexa-admin** runs on [localhost:8884](http://localhost:8884/).
 An example application demonstrating the latest interactions with the policy orchestrator.

 **hexa-demo** runs on [localhost:8886](http://localhost:8886/).
-A demo application against which we can enforce both coarse and fine-grained policy.
-The demo application integrates with platform authentication/ authorization proxies, [Google IAP](https://cloud.google.com/iap) for example, for coarse grained access and the [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) for fine-grained policy access.
+A demo application used to highlight enforcing both coarse and fine-grained policy.
+The application integrates with platform authentication/ authorization proxies, [Google IAP](https://cloud.google.com/iap) for example, for coarse grained access and the [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) for fine-grained policy access.

 **OPA server** runs on [localhost:8887](http://localhost:8887/).
-The OPA server - from which the hexa-demo application reads its policies from.
-As an additional layer of indirection, OPA gets the policies from a bundle server.
+The Open Policy Agent server used to demonstrate fine-grained policy management.
 IDQL policy is represented as data and interpreted by the rego expression language.

 **hexa-demo-config** runs on [localhost:8889](http://localhost:8889/health).
 The bundle HTTP server from which the OPA server can download the bundles of policy and data from.
 See [OPA bundles][opa-bundles] for more info.

 ### Workflow